 Need to make copies?

 You've just finished a Power Point presentation for your economics class and you need to make copies of the presentation for each of your class mates.
 Now what?
-Eagle Images has two locations that provide full digital printing and bindery services for a great value.
-One location is on Level 2, Room 241 of the University Union and the second is in the University Services Building, Room 124.
+Eagle Images provides full digital printing and bindery services for a great value.
+They are located in the University Services Building, Room 124.

 Or send a fax?